columnar-tech/dbc/docs/guides/driver_list.md

 ```

 Driver lists uses the [TOML](https://toml.io) format and contains a TOML table of drivers.
-See the [Driver list](../reference/driver_list.md) for more detail.
+See the [driver list](../reference/driver_list.md) reference for more detail.

 ## Adding a Driver